Introduction

 An element x0 in A such that f(x0) ≤ f(x) which is represented as x in A (“minimization”) or such that f(x0) ≥ f(x) for all x in A (“maximization”) requires to be found.
 (Earley, Seltzer, Boulding, 2001, p.
 120)

 Originally, this formulation is called an optimization problem and is the matter of linear functions.
-In accordance with the Review of Fundamental Mathematics any linear relation between y and x can be expressed in the algebraic form:
+In accordance with the Review of Fundamental Mathematics, any linear relation between y and x can be expressed in the algebraic form:

 y = a +bx

-where y is the dependent variable, x is an independent variable, a is the intercept parameter, and b is the slope parameter.
+where y is the dependent variable, x is the independent variable, a is the intercept parameter, and b is the slope parameter.
 The terms a and b are called parameters, rather than variables because their values do not change along with the graph of a specific linear function.
 The intercept parameter, a, gives the value of y when x = 0.
 For the line representing y = f (x), when x = 0 the line crosses the y-axis.
 Hence the name “intercept” parameter.

 The fact is that numerous theoretical problems may be modeled and solved with the assistance of the optimization strategy, which is intended to use the linear math functions.
 This framework allows to formulate the problems in the sphere of economy regarding the perspective of the expenses minimization, making this minimization properly grounded with the help of math, thus the f functions may represent the expenses of the modeled system.